NickCMoore/eldoria-text-adventure/TESTING.md

 # Code Validation

-Throughout the project, I conducted internal PEP8 validation tests on the Eldoria Text Adventure Game code using the internal PEP8 validation tool installed in VSCode.
-This enabled me to continuously check to see whether the code was meeting these guidelines.
+Throughout the project, I conducted manual testing for code validation using PEP8 Validators.
+This involved actively checking the adherence of the Eldoria Text Adventure Game code to the PEP8 style guidelines.
+Understanding PEP8 Guidelines:

-To install this, I followed the below instructions:

-**Install Python Extension:**
-Install the "Python" extension in VSCode.

-**Install autopep8:**
-Run pip install autopep8 in the terminal.

-**Configure autopep8 in VSCode:**
-Set the path for autopep8 in VSCode settings.

-**Enable and Run autopep8:**
-Turn on linting in the Status Bar.
-Save your file to automatically run autopep8 and highlight PEP8 violations.

-**View autopep8 Output:**
-Check detailed output in the VSCode Output view.
+I familiarised myself with the PEP8 style guidelines to ensure I had a clear understanding of the guidelines

+I manually reviewed the code, section by section, to identify potential violations of PEP8 standards.
+This included checking indentation, whitespace usage, line lengths and other relevant style considerations.

+I utilised PEP8 validation tools, such as autopep8, to perform specific checks on the code.
+These tools were run through the terminal.

-For further information on this extension, please refer to the following site - <a href="https://eldoria-text-adventure-b67c4e715670.herokuapp.com/" target="_blank" rel="noopener">PEP8</a>
+For further information on the use of this extension, please refer to the following site - [PEP8](https://pypi.org/project/autopep8/)

-Any issues were usually autocorrected or highlighted in the 'Problem' tab within VSCode.
+For each error identified during the manual review and validation process, I implemented necessary fixes to bring the code in line with PEP8 guidelines.

+After implementing fixes, I reran the PEP8 validation tools again to verify that the identified issues were successfully addressed.

 # Bugs & Fixes

 Aside from regularly documenting smaller bugs and fixes (such as for error validation) through GitHub's commit process, I also used GitHub's issue tracker to monitor and address many of the bugs identified during the development and testing phases of my program.
-As of now, there are no open bugs, and you can review the historical record of addressed bugs and their various fixes in throughout the GitHub commit history and also <a href="https://github.com/NickCMoore/eldoria-text-adventure/issues?q=is%3Aissue+is%3Aclosed" target="_blank" rel="noopener">here</a>
+As of now, there are no open bugs, and you can review the historical record of addressed bugs and their various fixes in throughout the GitHub commit history and also through GitHub's[Issues](https://github.com/NickCMoore/eldoria-text-adventure/issues?q=is%3Aissue+is%3Aclosed)

 ![Bugs](assets/images/bugs.png)